Karl Wahl: Nazi Party career

 Wahl first joined the Nazi Party and the SA (Storm troopers) in 1921.
 When the Party was banned in the wake of the Beer Hall Putsch, Wahl joined the Völkisch-Social Bloc, another right-wing group closely aligned with the Nazis.
 When the ban on the Nazi Party was lifted, Wahl immediately rejoined it on 26 February 1925 (membership number 9,803).
-He became the leader of the SA Standarte in Augsburg in September of that year.
-In October he was made the Ortsgruppenleiter (Local Group Leader) in Augsburg, a post he would retain until 30 September 1929.
+He became the Führer of the SA Standarte in Augsburg in September of that year, retaining this command through September 1928.
+In October 1925, he was made the Ortsgruppenleiter (Local Group Leader) in Augsburg, a post he would retain until 30 September 1929.
 By 1926, he had advanced to also take on the post of Bezirksleiter (District Leader).
 On 20 May 1928, Wahl was elected to the Bavarian Landtag, the state parliament, a seat he held until 14 October 1933.

 On 1 October 1928, Adolf Hitler appointed Wahl Gauleiter of Gau Swabia.
 Wahl was the only holder of this position, staying in office until the end of the Second World War in Europe in May 1945, when the Gaue were abolished.
 Originally, the office of Gauleiter was purely a Party office, but with the Nazi Machtergreifung in January 1933, the position became much more an administrative one and by 1934, the Bavarian Gauleiters had supplanted the still existing office of Minister President of Bavaria as the leading administrative authorities in the state.
 The Gauleiter was directly appointed by Hitler and only answerable to him.
 In practice, Hitler interfered little in the affairs of the local leaders and their power was almost absolute.

 Wahl established the first Nazi-owned newspaper in Augsburg in February 1931, the Neuen National-Zeitung Augsburg, which engaged in hate propaganda against Jews, the workers' movement and the political opposition.
 The newspaper, under his leadership, also called for a boycott of Jewish businesses as early as 1931.